Changes to IRS Penalty Relief for DOL DFVC Filers of Late Annual Reports

 - Form 5500-SF, Short Form Annual Return/Report of Small Employee Benefit Plan;

-- file a paper Form 8955-SSA with the IRS for the same delinquent tax year filings; and
+- file a paper Form 8955-SSA with the IRS if your plan had any participants with deferred vested benefits to report for the same delinquent tax year filings; and

 - meet the requirements of Notice 2014-35 (see below).